privateprep/coding-space-website/src/pages/about-us/the-coding-space-rewards-program.md

 heroImage:
   image: /img/tcs-header.png
   alt: "Light blue hero image with animated computer and code"
+seo:
+  title: The Coding Space Rewards Program
-description:
+  description: >-
     Share the love with your friends and family and they’ll receive 10% off* their first recurring coding class or camp registration.
 pageBuilder:
   - type: textOnly
     textAlign: center